 - Place the meat on a wire rack over a sheet pan or plate and chill in the fridge.
 This wIll allow air to circulate under the meat.

 - Wait at least 12 hours. pat dry before inserting your probe thermometer. it's worth it!

 3. Add in some veggies and aromatics

 Maximize your oven use. lay your roast on top of a mix of chunky onions, garlic, potatoes, carrots and other veggies of choice for a hassle-free & flavorful treat.
-Cook the roast low and slow, coveRed With foil until your thermometer reads the desired internal temp (see above chart) + ending with 10-20 mins of high heat broil for a last minute caramelization sesh.
+Cook the roast low and slow, cover with foil until your thermometer reads the desired internal temp (see above chart) and ending with 10-20 mins of high heat broil for a last minute caramelization sesh.

 4. Make a sauce

 After your roast is cooked to your preferred doneness, let it rest while you prepare a pan sauce. simply deglaze the roasting tin with red wine or broth and let it reduce. stir in some butter until just thickened.